MicrosoftDocs/entra-docs/docs/fundamentals/copilot-entra-risky-user-summarization.md

 To view and investigate a user’s risky sign-ins:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as at least a .
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as at least a XYZ.
 1. Navigate to **Protection** > **Identity Protection** and then to the [Risky users](https://aka.ms/entracopilotriskyuser) report.
 1. Select a user from the risky users report.